Industrial/Organizational Psychology

 Candidates are eligible to take the master's comprehensive examination after successful completion of 24 credits, 21 of which must be specifically in psychology.
 Candidates have a maximum of two opportunities to pass the examination.

-PSYC 5110 Introduction to Industrial and Organizational Psychology 3 Credits
+PSYC 5110 The Psychology of Work: Industrial/Organizational Psychology 3 Credits

 This course introduces the application of psychological concepts, principles, and methods to process issues and problems in the work environment.
 Topics include personnel selection, training and development, work motivation, job satisfaction and effectiveness, work design, and organizational theory.
-For students interested in the five-year integrated bachelor's and master's degree in Industrial/Organizational Psychology, permission of the instructor is required.
-Previously PY 0420.
+For undergraduate students interested in the accelerated BS/MS option in Industrial/Organizational Psychology, permission of the instructor and/or Graduate Program Director is required.

 PSYC 5210 Team Processes 3 Credits